István Ries: After the Second World War

 He returned to the politics after the Siege of Budapest.
 He was elected to a member of the Interim National Assembly of Hungary on 2 April 1945.
 He was appointed Minister of Justice of the Interim National Government on 21 July 1945.
 He held the ministerial position until his arrest.
 During his ministership the suspects of the 1942 raid in Novi Sad were consigned illegally to the authorities of Yugoslavia in 1946, but he did not take part in the working out of the show trials because he was being restored.

 He tendered his resignation in 1947 along with other ministers of the MSZDP due to the inner debates.
 The problems were resolved so he could stay in his position.
 Though Mátyás Rákosi and Ernő Gerő did not forgive him.
-From this it was sidelined starting him.
-Despite of this thing he became a member of the Central Leadership of the Hungarian Working People's Party (MDP) which created from the merge of the Communist Party of Hungary and the Hungarian Social Democratic Party.
+From this he was sidelined.
+Despite this, he became a member of the Central Leadership of the Hungarian Working People's Party (MDP) which created from the merge of the Communist Party of Hungary and the Hungarian Social Democratic Party.
 As justice minister he had a significant role in the acceptance of the new Constitution of Hungary.
 The Communist-controlled parliament adopted the constitution as Act XX of 1949.
 The date of its adoption, 20 August, made a new national holiday that coincided with the traditional holiday of the feast of Saint Stephen.
 The document has been described as "a slavish imitation of the Soviet-type constitutions, with some variations resulting from the historical and political differences between the Soviet Union and Hungary".
 (Specifically, it was modelled on the "Joseph Stalin" 1936 Soviet Constitution.)
 Now, Hungary became a people's republic, which was "the state of the workers and working peasants".